LyudmilC-dacc-939/Youtube-Download-Batch/README.md

 6. **Output File**: `final_output.mp4`

 The script will merge `sample_video.mp4` and `background_music.mp3` into a new file called `final_output.mp4` using the specified codecs.

-## License

-This script is provided "as-is" without warranty of any kind.
-Feel free to use and modify it according to your needs.